-The recruitment process of Grant Thornton is highly competitive, and its acceptance rate has always been a topic of curiosity for anyone that wants to become a part of it.
+The recruitment process of Grant Thornton is highly competitive (as you can probably guess!).
+Their acceptance rate is understandably a topic of curiosity for anyone who wants to join them.

 Grant Thornton is a bit shy about revealing its acceptance rate stats.
 However, I did some extensive digging and found that the firm’s average acceptance rate is around 7.12% in the USA for different job positions.
 The company also accepts about 400-450 apprentices and graduates each year.

 - The hidden stats of Grant Thornton acceptance rate for various roles

 Grant Thorton LLP is an American accounting and advisory firm with over 750 offices in 150 countries.
 It is ranked 7th largest company by revenue and has over 68,000 employees worldwide.
 (Source)